-Following Local Government Re-organisation and the creation of the new unitary authority in Darlington, Durham County Council's balance sheet was divided between this Council and the residual County authority.
-There are some outstanding issues yet to be resolved with regard to Newcastle Airport Shares (see Note 2 to the Balance Sheet for further information).
+Following Local Government Re-organisation and the creation of the new unitary authority in Darlington, Durham County Council's balance sheet has been divided between this Council and the residual County authority.
+There are still some outstanding issues yet to be resolved with regard to Newcastle Airport Shares (seeNote 2 to the Balance Sheet for further information).